scarv/sca3s-harness/README.md

 2. Create a *copy* of the
    [template repository](https://github.com/scarv/sca3s-harness)
-   in your *own* account: we term this the working repository.
+   in your *own* account: we term this copy the working repository.
    Using the
    [GitHub](https://github.com)-based
    UI,